bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 The OrthoRoute plugin communicates with KiCad via the IPC API over a Unix socket.
 This API is basically a bunch of C++ classes that gives me access to board data -- nets, pads, copper pour geometry, airwires, and everything else.
 This allows me to build a second model of a PCB inside a Python script and model it however I want.

 From there, OrthoRoute reads the airwires and nets and figures out what pads are connected together.
 This is the basis of any autorouter.
-OrthoRoute then runs another Python script written with [CuPy](https://cupy.dev/), that performs routing algorithms on a GPU.
-I'm using [Lee's Algorithm](https://en.wikipedia.org/wiki/Lee_algorithm) and [Wavefront expansion](https://en.wikipedia.org/wiki/Wavefront_expansion_algorithm) -- the 'standard' autorouting algorithms, all done on a GPU. _But that's not all..._

-### A Manhattan Router

-The domain-specific algorithm for this backplane is [Manhattan routing](https://resources.pcb.cadence.com/blog/2020-pcb-manhattan-routing-techniques), where one layer is _only_ vertical, and another layer is _only_ horizontal.
-It's a common technique if you've seen enough old computer motherboards, but for the life of me I couldn't find an autorouter that actually did Manhattan routing.
-So I built one.
-It's called OrthoRoute.

-It's a GPU-accelerated autorouting plugin for KiCad, probably the first of its kind.
-But this isn't smart.
-I probably could have put this board up on Fiverr and gotten results in a week or two.
+OrthoRoute then uses [CuPy](https://cupy.dev/) and interesting algorithms ripped from the world of FPGA routing to turn a mess of airwires into a routed board.

+The algorithm used for this autorouter is [PathFinder: a negotiation-based performance-driven router for FPGAs](https://dl.acm.org/doi/10.1145/201310.201328).
+My implementation of PathFinder treats the PCB as a graph: nodes are intersections on an x–y grid where vias can go, and edges are the segments between intersections where copper traces can run.
+Each edge and node is treated as a shared resource.

+PathFinder is iterative.
+In the first iteration, all nets (airwires) are routed _greedily_, without accounting for overuse of nodes or edges.
+Subsequent iterations account for congestion, increasing the “cost” of overused edges and ripping up the worst offenders to re-route them.
+Over time, the algorithm _converges_ to a PCB layout where no edge or node is over-subscribed by multiple nets.

+With this architecture -- the PathFinder algorithm on a very large graph, within the same order of magnitude of the largest FPGAs -- it makes sense to run the algorithm with GPU acceleration.
+There are a few factors that went into this decision:

+1. Everyone who's routing giant backplanes probably has a gaming PC.
+Or you can rent a GPU from whatever company is advertising on MUNI bus stops this month.
+2. The PathFinder algorithm requires hundreds of billions of calculations for every iteration, making single-core CPU computation glacially slow.
+3. With CUDA, I can implement a SSSP (parallel Dijkstra) to find a path through a weighted graph very fast.

+Note this is _not_ a fully parallel autorouter; in OrthoRoute, nets are still routed in sequence on a shared congestion map.
+The parallelism lives inside the shortest-path search: a CUDA SSSP (“parallel Dijkstra”) kernel makes each individual net’s pathfinding fast, but it doesn’t route many nets simultaneously.

 This yak is fuckin bald now.
 But I think the screencaps speak for themselves:

 ![OrthoRoute screencap 1](/images/ConnM/Orthoroute/1.png)